-After Logging in to EAP, follow the step-by-step instructions to complete the basic configurations of creating SSIDs.
-Configure the SSID as "employee\2.4GHz" and "employee\5GHz", specify the Password as "restaurant123abc".
-Click Save.
+1. After Logging in to EAP, follow the step-by-step instructions to creating SSIDs for the employees.

-2. Go to the Wireless > Wireless Settings page.
-Create SSIDs for guests on 2.4GHz.
-Click Add to add a new SSID.
+Go to the Wireless > Wireless Settings page.
+Click the 2.4GHz and 5GHz tab to add SSIDs for guests.
+Keep the Security Mode as "None".